python-telegram-bot/python-telegram-bot/README.rst

 Telegram API support
 ====================

-As of **23.
-July 2017**, all types and methods of the Telegram Bot API 3.2 are supported.
+All types and methods of the Telegram Bot API 3.4 are supported.

 ==========
 Installing